-- Support the City's right to continue participation in the qualified hotel project program.
-1. - 2.
-Oppose legislation that would erode or restrict current municipal economic development tools. - 3.
-Support legislation that expands the application of current municipal economic development tools such as allowing land to be used, transferred, conveyed, or swapped in Chapter 380 economic development agreements. - Support continuation of the Hotel Occupancy Tax (HOT) for tourism marketing.
-4.
+- 1. Support the City's right to continue participation in the qualified hotel project program and to receive a refund or rebate of various state and local taxes to finance the construction of a qualified hotel project. - Oppose legislation that would erode or restrict current municipal economic development tools including but not limited to economic development corporations [Type A (4A) and Type B (4B)], tax abatement, tax increment reinvestment zones, Chapter 380 agreements, the Texas Enterprise Fund, Skills Development Fund, the Texas Enterprise Zone Program, Research and Development tax credit program, the Events Trust Fund and the Major Events Reimbursement Program. - 3.
+Support legislation that expands the application of current municipal economic development tools such as allowing land to be used, transferred, conveyed, or swapped in Chapter 380 economic development agreements. - 4.
+Support the current ability of cities to eliminate one sales and use tax and to adopt another within the same ballot initiative. - 5.
+Support continuation of the Hotel Occupancy Tax (HOT) for tourism marketing.